Data-driven Optimal Filtering for Linear Systems with Unknown Noise Covariances: Estimation-Control Duality Relationship

 where $X_{\infty}(L):=\lim_{T\to \infty}X_T(L)$ and coincides with the unique solution $X$ of the discrete Lyapunov equation $X = A_L X A_L^\intercal + Q + L R L^\intercal$ (existence of unique solution follows from $\rho(A_L) < 1$).
 Given the steady-state limit, we formally analyze the following constrained optimization problem:

 \begin{remark} Note that the latter problem is technically the dual of the optimal \ac{lqr} problem as formulated in \cite{bu2019lqr} by relating $A \leftrightarrow A^\intercal$, $-H \leftrightarrow B^\intercal$, $L \leftrightarrow K^\intercal$, and $H^\intercal H \leftrightarrow \Sigma$.
-However, the main difference here is that the product $H^\intercal H$ may \emph{not} be positive definite, for example, due to rank deficiency in $H$ specially when $m < n$.
+However, the main difference here is that the product $H^\intercal H$ may \emph{not} be positive definite, for example, due to rank deficiency in $H$ specially when $m < n$ (whereas $\lambdamin(\Sigma)>0$ appears in all of the bounds in \cite{fazel2018global,bu2019lqr}).
 Thus, in general, the cost function $J(L)$ is not necessarily coercive in $L$, which can drastically effect the optimization landscape.
 For the same reason, in contrast to the \ac{lqr} case \cite{fazel2018global,bu2019lqr}, the gradient dominant property of $J(L)$ is not clear in the filtering setup.
 In the next section, we show that such issues can be avoided as long as the pair $(A,H)$ is observable.
 Also, the learning problem posed here is distinct from its \ac{lqr} counterpart (see \Cref{tab:lqr-estimation}). \end{remark}